hg2622/Deep_Soro-codes/README.md

 The major code is still under development since the paper has not been published, and the real world experiment is still in progress.

 Dataset: A sample dataset of the ball rolling off a terrain is provided.
 To visaulize it,
-1. use animation tool such as Paraview
+1. Use animation tool such as Paraview
 2. Open other/output.pvd
 3. In Paraview, apply gravity before click start
 4. Visualize the ball dropping